Updated May 2023

-Many people think a career in film or television is the only option for 2D animators—but there are definitely other career paths you can pursue with quality training and a strong portfolio.
+Many people think 2D animators only work in film or television.
+But there are definitely other career paths you can pursue with quality training and a strong portfolio.

-In this post, we'll walk you through 3 solid job options in 2D animation, with a spotlight on the Ottawa animation scene.
+In this post, we'll walk you through three popular 2D animation careers.

 In many cases, you'll be following a brief and working with an established set of characters.
 But as you gain experience and skill, there will be opportunities to suggest storylines and design your own characters.